Aaivazi000/fintech-master/Weekly Reports/Marin/report-marin-muso-09-04-18.md

 ### The very beginning of weekly reports.
 There are no substantial goals or milestones to discuss, but there will be starting Week 2.

+## Stretch Goals:

+1. Establish a framework that can be used to measure the performance of the market and the performance of trading strategies.
+To do this, we can start by implementing well-known traditional strategies and applying well-known performance metrics on those strategies.
+These metrics will essentially serve as the basis for the framework to be used on new strategies in conjunction with the simulated market.

+2. Use a RNN (or series of RNNs) to build the architecture of the generative part of the GAN.
+This includes modifying the financial data (specifically open, high, low, close, and volume) to feed into this part of the GAN.
+These may be two separate goals, but are bunched together for now.

 ## Goals for Week 2:

 ### Coordinate with Professor Punit to get 50GB data: